zhutoutoutousan/A-study-note-as-a-beginner/study/software-industry/terminology.md

 - (Object-oriented programming)Creating a simple model of a more complex thing, which represents its most important aspects in a way that is easy to work with for programming purposes.
 ### Accordion 折叠面板
 ## B
+### BDD/TDD
 ### Block element 块级元素
 ### Boostrap

 ## C
 ### Carousel 轮播图
+### Chai
+- Chai is a BDD/TDD assertion library for node and the browser that can be delightfully paired with any javascript testing framework
 ### Command line argument
 ### Computed
 - (Vue.js)